ThabitaSofia/thabitagomes/index.md

 ### Joint inversion of receiver functions and dispersion curves

-As a part of a national grant to study the sedimentary basins in northern Brazil, in order to provide a better tectonic understanding of the on and offshore basins.
-I participated in this project by applying a joint inversion of teleseismic receiver functions and dispersion curves.
-Read more about it [here](joint_inversion.html)
+My contribution to a national grant focused on studying northern Brazil's sedimentary basins involved applying a joint inversion of teleseismic receiver functions and dispersion curves.
+This project aimed to provide a better tectonic understanding of the region's on- and offshore basins.. **Read more about it [here](joint_inversion.html)**.

 ### Development of the Herglotz-Wiechert algorithm in Python

-I developed, in Python, a computational code to implement an inversion methodology based on the solution of the Herglotch-Wiechert algorithm and teste the performance of the method thorugh the measurement and inversion of P-wave travel times for a set of earthquakes recorded at the Brazilian Seismographic Network.
-Read more about it [here](./HW.html).
+I developed, in Python, a computational code to implement an inversion methodology based on the solution of the Herglotch-Wiechert algorithm and teste the performance of the method thorugh the measurement and inversion of P-wave travel times for a set of earthquakes recorded at the Brazilian Seismographic Network. **Read more about it [here](./HW.html)**.

 ### Geophysical surveys
-During my bachelor, I worked on several [geophysical surveys](./geophysical_surveys.html), with a range of purposes.
+During my bachelor, I worked on several **[geophysical surveys](./geophysical_surveys.html)**, with a range of purposes.
 See on the link some snapshots and objectives of these surveys.

 ## Research & Publications